Bykhovsky/Ro-Utilities/README.md

 Handles server-client action tokenization in a secure manner.
 *Example use cases:* Extra layers of security during client-server communication while simplifying the validation process of intentions.

+### 5. **RagdollService**
+A robust customizable ragdoll handler, perfect for enhancing realism.
+*Example use cases:* A combat game that utilizes state machines to determine player states.

 ---